 - Consider other supplements if you’re at risk of deficiency based on your dietary intake, stage of life or health conditions.

 - Always discuss all the supplements you’re taking with your doctor and/or dietitian.

-Emily Kichler is a Registered Dietitian in Norfolk County, Ontario.
+Emily Kichler is a registered dietitian in Norfolk County, Ont.